+Greater Manchester's Bee Network project aims to develop a fully-integrated transport system for the region, that includes walking and cycling.
 We want to give people more travel choices, with a particular focus on sustainable travel options.

-As part of this, in 2021 we started work on creating a new dedicated cycle lane in Castleton.
+In 2021 we started work on creating a new dedicated cycle lane in Castleton.
 We’ve already completed a public consultation on the first phase of the scheme, which will create a lane from Castleton railway station to the Royal Toby Hotel.